willowmck/eks-gateway-poc/README.md

 EOF
 ```

-Lastly, we need to update our route table with our ExtAuthPolicy route label `auth: passthrough`
+Lastly, we need to update our route table with our ExtAuthPolicy route label `auth: passthrough` and `transform: body` which will then apply our Passthrough `ExtAuthPolicy` as well as `TransformationPolicy` to our route

 ```bash
 kubectl --context ${CLUSTER1} apply -f - <<EOF